 Raising awareness became a top priority of this fledgling organization.
 Kathy Coyne began speaking to civic organizations, members of the community and really “anyone who would listen,” discussing the facts about hunger in Boulder County.
 Step-by-step, Kathy succeeded in engaging the community in the problem.
 By the end of 1981, after operating for only six months, Community Food Share had distributed 48,000 pounds of food.

 In the early 1980s, food banks were still a relatively new concept across the United States and most, if not all, were located in large metropolitan areas.
 Due to its smaller size, Community Food Share was able to be more innovative in creating new programs to solve the issue of hunger in our community.
 That innovative spirit, combined with the support of our loyal volunteers, financial supporters, and food donors, has carried Community Food Share through the victories we celebrate today.

-1981 — CFS is founded as a non-profit organization and becomes a member food bank with America’s Second Harvest (now called Feeding America).
+1981 — Community Food Share is founded as a non-profit organization and becomes a member food bank with America’s Second Harvest (now called Feeding America).
 Operates out of loaned space at EFAA’s Echo House Emergency Shelter.

-1982 — CFS moves to space owned by the City of Boulder on 13th Street; adds TEFAP (Emergency Food Assistance Program) and the Gleaning Program.
+1982 — Community Food Share moves to space owned by the City of Boulder on 13th Street; adds The Emergency Food Assistance Program (TEFAP) and the Gleaning Program.

 1985 — The Daily Camera “Let’s Bag Hunger” Food Drive begins.